kovarnoa/sPOD-megaframe/README.md

-# SPOD - The shifted  proper orthogonal decomposition
+# sPOD - The shifted  proper orthogonal decomposition
 This is a python tool for decomposing and model reduction for multiple transport phenomena.
 It is written in python3.